-This document contains proprietary information furnished in confidence under an Arrangement dated September 14, 2009, between the Nuclear Regulatory Commission of the United States of America and the Comissão Nacional de Energia Nuclear of Brazil and will not be disseminated outside these organizations, their consultants, contractors, and Licensees, and concerned departments and agencies of the Government of the United States and the Government of Brazil without the prior approval of (name of the transmitting Party).
-This notice shall be marked on any reproduction hereof, in whole or in part.
-These limitations will automatically terminate when this information is disclosed by the owner without restriction.
+"This document contains proprietary information furnished in confidence under an Arrangement dated [INSERT DATE], between the Nuclear Regulatory Commission of the United States of America and the Comissao Nacional de Energia Nuclear of Brazil and shall not be disseminated outside these organizations, their consultants, contractors, and Licensees, or concerned departments and agencies of the Government of the United States and the Government of Brazil without the prior approval of (name of the transmitting Party).
+This notice shall be marked on each page of any reproduction hereof, in whole or in part.
+These limitations shall automatically terminate when this information is disclosed by the owner without restriction."

-This restrictive legend will be respected by the Parties to this Arrangement.
-Proprietary information bearing this restrictive legend will not be made public or otherwise disseminated in any manner unspecified by or contrary to the terms of this Arrangement without the prior written consent of the transmitting Party.
-Proprietary information bearing this restrictive legend will not be used by the receiving Party or its contractors and consultants for any commercial purposes without the prior written consent of the transmitting Party.
+This restrictive legend shall be respected by the Parties to this Arrangement.
+Proprietary information bearing this restrictive legend shall not be made public or otherwise disseminated in any manner unspecified by or contrary to the terms of this Arrangement without the prior written consent of the transmitting Party.
+Proprietary information bearing this restrictive legend shall not be used by the receiving Party or its contractors and consultants for any commercial purposes without the prior written consent of the transmitting Party.